Pirmasens: Early years

 The first mention of "Pirminiseusna", a colony of Hornbach Abbey, dates from 860.
 The name derives from St. Pirminius, the founder of the monastery.
 During the period it was under rule of the Bishopric of Metz.
-It was passed to Diocese of Speyer in last the quarter of the 11th century, then was captured by County of Saarbrücken in 1100.
+It was passed to the Diocese of Speyer in last the quarter of the 11th century, then captured by the County of Saarbrücken in 1100.

 In 1182, the County of Saarbrücken was divided by Simon II and Henry I, who were sons of Simon I. Pirmasens was given to Henry I and his dominion was named as County of Zweibrücken.
 He built Lemberg Castle to protect his dominion in 1198.
 During this period Pirmasens was under the formal jurisdiction of the bishop of Metz, but the parish administration of Pirmasens was passed to the monastery of Hornbach after confirmation by John, Bishop of Metz, in 1225.

-In 1297, the County of Zweibrücken was divided and Pirmasens was passed to County of Zweibrücken-Bitsch, Eberhard I's dominion.
+In 1297, the County of Zweibrücken was divided and Pirmasens was passed to the County of Zweibrücken-Bitsch, Eberhard I's dominion.
 He traded some localities with Duke Frederick III of Lorraine and took lordship of Bitsch in the same year.

 In 1525, during the German Peasants' War, Pirmasens was looted by peasants from Bitsch.
 In 1560, Ludowika Margaretha of Zweibrücken-Bitsch, daughter of Count James of Zweibrücken-Bitsch (1510–1570), the last male member of the House of Zweibrücken, was married to Philip V, Count of Hanau-Lichtenberg.
 In 1570, Count James of Zweibrücken-Bitsch died without male heir and Ludowika Margaretha inherited the County of Bitsch, the Lordship of Ochsenstein and half the Lordship of Lichtenberg (Philip's father had already held the other half).
 James's older brother, Simon V Wecker, had already died in 1540, also without a male heir.
 A dispute about the inheritance erupted between the husbands of Ludowika Margaretha and of her cousin Amalie, Philip V of Hanau-Lichtenberg and Philip I of Leiningen-Westerburg, respectively.
 Formally, the County of Bitsch and the district of Lemberg were fiefs of the Duchy of Lorraine and such fiefs could only be inherited in the male line.